adamchainz/ec2-metadata/README.rst

     from ec2_metadata import ec2_metadata
     ec2_metadata.region

+The ``session`` argument, if provided, should be an instance of ``requests.Session``, allowing you to customize the way requests are made.

 All the attributes cache on first access, since they are mostly immutable, or at least require an instance stop to change, however some properties like